 At the charity wine auction and gala dinner, bidders can taste the wines under the hammer.
 Quality wines from Hungarian wine-makers will be auctioned off, with all proceedings going to the Hungarian Maltese Charity Service.

-Day pass: HUF 2,700 (includes one tasting glass and admission to the Hungarian National Gallery and the Budapest History Museum)
+Day pass: HUF 2,900 (includes one tasting glass and free admission to the Budapest History Museum)

 Festival pass: HUF 7,500